tayfunates/intuitive-physics/README.md

 For material textures (if used), b2VisTexture depend on libpng to load texture from file.
 Texture coordinates of polygons can be obtained from the interface provided in b2VisPolygonShape.

+b2VisBody has the interface to reach the renderer.
+By the help of this interface, you can have renderer to output rendered images to output file for each step required by the simulation.

 ### what if

 Folder **what if** contains a Unity project which implements the simulations in 3-dimensional environments.